Tuition Scholarship Information

 When would I not qualify for a tuition scholarship?

-Students that are on academic probation (GPA below 3.0) will not receive a tuition scholarship.
+Students that are on academic probation (GPA below 3.0) will have only one semester to raise their GPA to 3.0; if they remain on probation for a second semester, they will not receive a tuition scholarship.
 Additionally, if a student has an assignment that starts after the midpoint of the semester, or if the assignment is less than 4 months in length (per semester tuition is to be covered), they will not receive a tuition scholarship (with the exception of summer).

 Are tuition scholarships available during the summer?